zhangyuzhu13/MyXV6/README.md

 I have modified the following place:

 exec.c: set sz begin at PGSIZE-1 not at 0.
-vm.c: modify the copyuvm function, let the cpoy happen beginning  at PGSIZE not at 0.
-Makefile: change the user program' entry to 0x1000 not 0. syscall.c : modify the argptr() function to add a condition if pointer i == 0 which means this is a null pointer, return -1; So the OS can catch the illegal memory access.
+Makefile: change the user program' entry to 0x1000 not 0.